Spinal Cord Injury: Autonomic Dysreflexia

 - Sweating above the level of spinal injury.

-- A slow heart rate (bradycardia).
+- A slow or very fast heart rate.

 - Goose bumps below the level of spinal injury.